blas-lapack-rs/lapack/README.md

 # LAPACK [![Build Status][travis-svg]][travis-url]

-The library provides an interface to the [Linear Algebra PACKage][1].
+The package provides an interface to the [Linear Algebra PACKage][1].

 The list of available routines currently includes